lautenschlager-dev/lautenschlager-dev/README.md

 ### <div align="center">I'm Andreas Lautenschlager, a full-time full-stack developer 💻 <br/>Visit my www.lautenschlager.de to find all informations.</div>

 **Key Projects:**
 - **Entspannungshelden App**: I am heavily involved in the development of this app and its surrounding architecture (website, CMS, etc.), which focuses on stress management, relaxation techniques, and mental well-being.
 The app provides a range of features, including guided meditations, progressive muscle relaxation, and sleep improvement techniques, all designed by experts in psychology and wellness.
+You can learn more about our approach and offerings on our [website](https://www.entspannungshelden.de).

 <br/>